FuryanRasta/furya/x/twasm/README.md

 ## Concepts
-Tgrade is different than wasmd is.
+Furya is different than wasmd is.

 ### Privileged
 How nice would it be to build chain logic in wasm with all the flexibility that [wasmd](https://github.com/CosmWasm/wasmd) brings you today.